 The six phases/stages of Agile project management are:

-The Concept phase of Agile project management refers to determining project scope.
+The Concept phase of Agile project management refers to determining the project scope.
 In this stage, the product owner discusses all requirements and deliverables with the client, prioritizing a list of features in order of most to least important.
 All time, resources, and costs are factored in with a thorough and detailed analysis.

 Inception in Agile project management refers to assembling the right development team to proceed.
 Team members will be identified and given all the tools and resources added to start the design process.
 The design process can incorporate mock-ups and light sketches of product infrastructure, taking input from the product owner, team members, and client.
 Consider this stage the brainstorming section.